localstack-samples/localstack-k8s-demo/README.md

 ## Walkthrough

 1. Deploy the cluster: `make start`
-    - This starts a local Kubernetes cluster using `minikube` and fetches the Docker images for LocalStack and the demo application
+    - This starts a local Kubernetes cluster using `kind` and fetches the Docker images for LocalStack and the demo application
 2. Start the LocalStack operator: `make deploy-operator`.
 By default this uses the latest version, but you can specify `make deploy-operator OPERATOR_VERSION=v0.4.0` for example to use a specific version.
 3. Deploy LocalStack: `make deploy-localstack-instance port-forward`
     - This installs LocalStack into the Kubernetes cluster using our Kubernetes operator